-03. PROCEDURE FOR PREPARING FOR THE NRA’S VISIT TO THE U.S.
+03. PROCEDURE FOR PREPARING FOR THE NRA’S VISIT TO THE UNITED STATES

-03.01 The account manager must discuss the visa requirements with the International Office or Tax Compliance before the NRA enters the U.S. The NRA must obtain the type of visa that allows the NRA to receive compensation in the United States.
+03.01 The account manager must discuss the visa requirements with the International Office or the Payroll and Tax Compliance Office before the NRA enters the United States.
+The NRA must obtain the type of visa that allows the NRA to receive compensation in the United States.

-03.02 The account manager must notify Tax Compliance of the NRA’s campus visit at least 20 working days prior to the visit and provide the following information:
+03.02 The account manager must notify the Payroll and Tax Compliance Office of the NRA’s campus visit at least 20 working days prior to the visit and provide the following information:

 a.
 NRA’s country of residence;

 b. whether or not the NRA has a TIN;

 c. the dates of the NRA’s visit to Texas State

 d. the amount and nature of payment (honorarium, expenses, etc.).

 04. PROCEDURE FOR APPLYING FOR A TIN FOR AN NRA

 04.01 The NRA, either an individual or a business entity, who provides services for compensation in the United States for Texas State must have a TIN (see Section 02.01).